how to keep succulents alive

 Aloe Vera plants aerated outside

-Not all succulent plants do well indoors; some thrive in arid and warm habitats and thus require proper air circulation to breathe.
-You can place your succulents indoors but ensure the room is fully aerated.
-If you have a small room, you will need to take them out for air constantly.
+Not all succulent plants do well indoors; some thrive in arid and warm habitats and thus require proper air circulation.
+You can place your succulents indoors, but ensure the room is fully aerated.
+If you have a small room, you must constantly take them out for air.

 5. Rotate Your Succulents

 Changing your succulents’ location can make them bloom.
 For instance, your plant may be dying due to receiving sunlight on one side.
-To avoid this, keep rotating positions for the plant to get maximum sun exposure.
+To avoid this, keep rotating positions so the plant gets maximum sun exposure.

 6. Water The Soil Directly